x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/plan-and-deploy.md

 [Exchange 2016 prerequisites](prerequisites.md)

-> Learn which Windows Server 2012 R2 or Windows Server 2012 features and the other software that needs to be installed to perform a successful installation of Exchange 2016.
+> Learn about the Windows Server features and the other software that needs to be installed for a successful installation of Exchange 2016.

 [Exchange Server Deployment Assistant](https://go.microsoft.com/fwlink/p/?LinkId=626978)